Make Music Day UK: Origins

 The event's third rendition took place on 26 June 1994, and was again marked with a day of broadcasts on BBC Radio 2.
 Arts Council England awarded £40,000 in grants.

-In 1995, BBC coverage of the event continued, which included a special edition of Songs of Praise from Pebble Mill, in Birmingham.
+The 1995 event was a two-day event on 24 and 25 June and had a focus on encouraging children to play musical instruments.
+In 1995, BBC coverage of the event continued, which included a special edition of Songs of Praise from Pebble Mill Studios, in Birmingham.
+It was launched in London by Dave Bartram, vocalist of Showaddywaddy, Les McKeown, vocalist of the Bay City Rollers, and Screaming Lord Sutch.
+Music Week reported that the 1995 event was the most successful so far with 1,500 events taking place across the country.

 The fifth event took place on 30 June 1996, and coincided with the UEFA Euro 1996 Final.
 It was now chaired by record producer Keith Lowde, and renamed the National Music Festival.
 2,300 events were held, attended by an estimated 3,700,000 people, it is thought that many of these were pre-existing events that would have taken place anyway.
 It was reported that the event had "largely failed to capture the public imagination".
 Lowde said, in an unpublished interim report for the Foundation: Whilst finding favour with a large number of event organisers, many of whom were novices, the concept failed to capture the imagination of the professional music industry, sponsors and the media.
 The perceived image of the " – Day" became generally Middle England, Middle of the Road and Middle Aged.

 Despite the event losing cultural significance, it was held again in 1997, with the date moving to August.
 The List, while reviewing France's National Music Day, reported that the UK efforts had failed to catch-on.